 This method is one of the most commonly used among cannabis enthusiasts and is extremely similar to how you would clean your bong with alcohol.
 But if you don’t have alcohol, only salt, this may be your saving grace.
 The process is simple.

-1. Pour at least three tablespoons of salt into your bong through the mouthpiece (if you can find corse types of salt, like Kosher salt, all the better).
+1. Pour at least three tablespoons of salt into your bong through the mouthpiece (if you can find coarse types of salt, like Kosher salt, all the better).

 2. Fill your bong up just below the shaft line with warm water.